GabrelBulz/Image-Classifier---real-img-Vs-Van-Gogh-picture/README.md

 network so we augumented the images resunting into a total of 1650 pictures and 1650 paintings.
+The images were downscaled to 224x224 to reduce the computing time and to better fit to our model

 The optimizer used was Adam Optimiser with a step of 0.0001 and with CategoricalCrossentropy as loss.